Christian Ecclesial / Papal Authority Reflected in the Bible

 The following outline is not exhaustive.
 It shows that Jesus intended to create a holy, visible Church; complete with a prime minister, a hierarchy, authority, and perpetuity—the one, holy, catholic, and apostolic Church.

 It is important for Protestants (and [Protestant] Church of Christ Christians) to understand some basic facts.
 Contrary to the modern belief that the Bible is a “blueprint” or “textbook” which explains how a church should be structured or imitated, it is a product of the Catholic Church—a compilation of writings that reflect a structure that was already present.
 As such, the “Bible alone” has no reason to provide fine details of proper ecclesiology; however, proper ecclesiology is detectable.
 Shortly after Jesus’ resurrection, the Catholic Church wrote lots of letters.
 The Catholic Church discerned which of those letters were inspired.
-By the end of the fourth century (Councils of Hippo A.D.
-393 and Carthage A.D.
-397) the Catholic Church finalized the “table of contents” of the Scriptures and called the entire body of writing “the Bible”.
+By the end of the fourth century the Catholic Church finalized the “table of contents” of the Scriptures and called the entire body of writing “the Bible”.
 In other words, the Bible would not even exist if the popes and the hierarchy did not exist.

 • The Davidic kingdom foreshadowed the Christian Church, complete with Christ as King, Mary as Queen, and pope as prime minister.
 The book of Isaiah provides the typology that would be perfected by St. Peter’s stewardship of the office of Prime Minister.